orbbec/OrbbecSDK-dev/README.md

 ## 4. Contributing

-Currently, we are not accepting external contributions to expand the functionality of the SDK.
-But we will be happy to review any pull requests or suggestions you may have.
+At present, we are focusing our efforts on the internal development of the SDK and are not accepting external contributions for functionality expansion.
+However, we value your input and are open to reviewing any pull requests or suggestions you might have.

-Please contact us at [issues](https://github.com/orbbec/OrbbecSDK-dev/issues) channel if you have any questions or concerns.
+Should you have any questions or concerns, please feel free to reach out to us through the [issues](https://github.com/orbbec/OrbbecSDK-dev/issues) channel.
-For the developers who want to contribute to the SDK, please refer to the [developer guide](docs/developer/contributing_to_orbbec_sdk.md) for more information.

 ## 5. License